Herman’s Three Stages Of Recovery :

 It should also be noted that stage one does NOT focus upon discussing and attempting to process painful memories.
-However, this rule is not set in stone and such memories may be addressed if doing so facilitates creating a sense of safely and/or greater stability and/or good self-care.
+However, this rule is not set in stone and such memories may be addressed if doing so facilitates creating a sense of safety and/or greater stability and/or good self-care.

-Finally, stage one may also include going on medications, if appropriate (for example, anti-depressants), psychotherapy (usually the most appropriate form of therapy is dialectical behaviour therapy (DBT) – CLICK HERE TO READ MY ARTICLE ABOUT DBT).
+Finally, stage one may also include going on medications, if appropriate (for example, anti-depressants), psychotherapy (usually the most appropriate form of therapy is dialectical behavior therapy (DBT) – CLICK HERE TO READ MY ARTICLE ABOUT DBT).
 This type of therapy is particularly useful if the person is suffering from extreme difficulties controlling/regulating emotions or is experiencing acute difficulties with interpersonal relationships.

-Once a sense of safety, stability, good self-care and the ability to adequately regulate emotions has been achieved, stage two may be moved on to.
+Once a sense of safety, stability, good self-care, and the ability to adequately regulate emotions has been achieved, stage two may be moved on to.